Aircoookie/WLED-Docs/docs/basics/faq.md

 ## Compilation issues

-### When compiling WLED in VS Code using platformio, I get an error.
+### When compiling WLED in VS Code using platformio, I get an error

 Try building again.
 If the error says the `wled00.ino.cpp` or `.sconsign27.db.dblite` file could not be found, this often helps.
 You can also try [this](https://github.com/Aircoookie/WLED/issues/361#issuecomment-557818554)!